Exchange relations and Frobenius subalgebras: Introduction

 A normal biprojection (Definition \ref{def:normalbipro}), satisfies the exchange relations (Proposition \ref{normalERprop}), so arises from a Frobenius subalgebra (Corollary \ref{cor:normalbi}).

-We now state a connected unitary analogue of \Cref{thm:main} (see Remark~\ref{rk:DualVsAdjoint}). \begin{restatetheorem}{thm:uniMain} Let $X$ be a connected unitary Frobenius algebra in a unitary tensor category $\mcal C$.
+We now state a connected unitary analogue of \Cref{thm:main} (see Remark~\ref{rk:DualVsAdjoint}), which reformulates the above result of Bisch and Jones in the setting of unitary tensor categories. \begin{restatetheorem}{thm:uniMain} Let $X$ be a connected unitary Frobenius algebra in a unitary tensor category $\mcal C$.
 A unital self-adjoint idempotent $b: X \to X$ arises from a unitary Frobenius subalgebra if and only if it satisfies the exchange relations. \end{restatetheorem}

 The study of exchange relations for inclusions of unital C*-algebras has not been previously undertaken.
 In this paper, we initiate this study.
 As an application of \Cref{thm:uniMain}, we can characterize averaging operators on C*-correspondences in terms of intermediate C*-subalgebras of irreducible finite-index unital inclusions of C*-algebras: